Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Your basil mustn’t be watered again until the soil is completely dry.

-If your plant is suffering badly from foliage damage as a result of overwatering, the first course of action should be to prune off any of the affected leaves.
+If your plant is suffering badly from foliage damage due to overwatering, the first course of action should be to prune off any of the affected leaves.

-Doing so will help to aid your basil in its recovery, as this will stop your plant from using vital energy and nutrients on the dying foliage.
+Doing so will help your basil recover, as this will stop your plant from using vital energy and nutrients on the dying foliage.

 What type of water is best for basil?